fastvideo/gpu-camera-sample/README.md

 </ul>
 <p>We also recommend to check PCI-Express bandwidth for Host-to-Device and Device-to-Host transfers.
 For GPU with Gen3 x16 it should be in the range of 10-12 GB/s.
 GPU memory size could be a bottleneck for high resolution cameras, so please check GPU memory usage in the software.</p>
 <p>If you are working with images which reside on HDD, please place them on SSD or M2.</p>
+<p>For testing purposes you can utilize the latest NVIDIA GeForce RTX 2060, 2070, 2080ti</p>
+<p>For continuous high performance applications we recommend professional NVIDIA Quadro and Tesla GPUs</p>

 <h2>Roadmap</h2>
 <ul>